Version 3.7 - August 2017

-Our documentation may specify restrictions on how Applications may be built or configured.
-You agree to comply with any such restrictions as specified.
+Our documentation may specify restrictions on how the Services may be configured, or specifications for Enclave Container Services such as apps.
+You agree to comply with any such restrictions or specifications.

 You are responsible for properly configuring and using the Services and taking your own steps to maintain appropriate security, protection and backup of Your Content, which may include the use of encryption technology to protect Your Content from unauthorized access and routinely archiving Your Content.
-Where security controls or data backup are offered as part of the Services, you are responsible for implementing those features according to our instructions.
-You are ultimately responsible for determining the sufficiency of the security controls applied to your Applications and data.
+Aptible provides many built-in controls for you, as discussed herein.
+Where configurable or optional security controls (such as encryption) are offered as part of the Services, you are responsible for configuring or enabling those controls.
+You are ultimately responsible for determining whether the security controls applied to your Applications and data are sufficient for your requirements.

 Aptible access credentials and private keys generated by the Services are for your internal use only.
 You may not sell, transfer or sublicense them to any other entity or person, except that you may disclose your private key to your agents and subcontractors performing work on your behalf.